cantel/faser-daq/README.md

 # Develop custom Modules
 In order to develop your own module, check the existing demonstration modules in `daqling/src/Modules` and `daqling/include/Modules` for guidance.

-Copy and adapt the `src/Modules/NewModule.cpp_template` and `include/Modules/NewModule.hpp_template` and start developing your custom module.
+Copy and adapt the template `src/Modules/NewModule.cpp` and `include/Modules/NewModule.hpp` and start developing your custom module.

 Finally add the new custom module to `src/Modules/CMakeLists.txt` in order to build it as part of the project.